Divo Biomass Power Station: Overview

 Ivory Coast is the world's leading producer of cocoa, accounting for more than 40 percent of global production, as of 2021.
 The cocoa bean is a small component of the cocoa plant.
 While the bean is transformed into chocolate, confectionery and cocoa drinks, the rest of the fruit is thrown away as waste.

-Société des Energies Nouvelles (Soden) (English: New Energy Company), an Ivorian business, is in the process of building a power station with capacity between 60 and 70 megawatts, derived from incinerating biomass, primarily cocoa waste.
+Société des Energies Nouvelles (Soden) (English: New Energy Company), an Ivorian business, is in the process of building a power station with capacity around 75 megawatts, derived from incinerating biomass, primarily cocoa waste.
 With abundant raw material, other biomass-fired power stations are in the planning stages around the country.

 Ownership

 The power station is owned and is under development by SODEN, an Ivorian IPP.